gabomartini/Defender-for-Cloud-Security/README.md

 <img src="https://github.com/user-attachments/assets/9fc44689-5204-4555-a2f3-bb94165a53f2">
 </p>

-10. Go back to the Azure Arc Machines page and select "Refresh" until WINServer server name appears and the Status is Connected.
-This could take a couple of minutes.
+12. Return to the Azure Arc "Machines" page and click "Refresh" until your server (e.g., "WINServer") appears with a "Connected" status.
+This may take a few minutes.

 <p align="center">
 <img src="https://github.com/user-attachments/assets/e443de54-43c7-4a21-a5f1-6f4d522adf6f">